promptsworkmagic/ollama-compass/README.md

 -   **Database Storage**: Saves all discovered hosts and their models to a persistent SQLite database (`ollama_hosts.db`).
 -   **Host Refresh**: Includes a script to periodically check the liveness of discovered hosts and update their model lists.
 -   **API Service**: Provides a local Flask-based API to serve the collected data in JSON format.
+-   **Web UI**: A simple web interface to visualize the live Ollama hosts and their models.
 -   **Detailed Analysis**: Estimates host performance based on the models they are running.

 ---